-Note: In the standalone version of Oracle Workflow, if the Send Access Key configuration parameter for the notification mailer that sent the message is deselected, and you are not already logged in, you will be prompted to log in when you select the Notification Detail Link before you can access the Notification Details web page.
-In Oracle Applications, you must always log in before you can access the Oracle
+Note: Depending on your configuration, if you are not already logged in, you may be prompted to log in when you select the Notification Detail Link before you can access the Notification Details page.
+See: Responses through the Notification Detail Link Attachment: page 2-96.